Dallas Wings: 2016–2024: The start of the Dallas Wings

 On May 16, 2019, the team traded star center Liz Cambage to the Las Vegas Aces in exchange for guard Moriah Jefferson and forward Isabelle Harrison.
-Additionally, All-Star guard Skylar Diggins-Smith missed the entire season due to childbirth, leaving the Wings without their two leading players from the previous year.
+Additionally, All-Star guard Skylar Diggins missed the entire season due to childbirth, leaving the Wings without their two leading players from the previous year.
 The season began on May 24 with a 77–72 loss to the Atlanta Dream and started with a five-game losing streak.
 The team showed signs of improvement in June, winning four of their next six games to close the month with a 4–7 record.
 However, July proved challenging, as the Wings posted a 1–8 record, with their only win coming on July 9 against the Los Angeles Sparks.
 Dallas slightly improved in August, going 5–6, but ended the season on a four-game losing streak.
 They finished with a 10–24 record, their worst since relocating to Dallas in 2016 and their lowest win total since 2012.
-The absence of Cambage and Diggins-Smith led to a decline in team production.
+The absence of Cambage and Diggins led to a decline in team production.
 Despite this, rookie guard Arike Ogunbowale averaged the third-most points per game in the league and finished second in total points (630).
 She set WNBA rookie records with 11 consecutive games of 20 or more points and four straight games of 30 or more points.
 Ogunbowale also tied a franchise record with 18 games of at least 20 points and recorded a season-high 35 points on two occasions—becoming the only rookie in league history to do so twice.
 Her breakout performance established her as one of the league’s rising stars and a foundational piece for the Wings’ future.

 Arike Ogunbowale playing for the Wings in 2019.